salimfadhley/eztable/src/doc/source/aggregations.rst

 Aggregations
 ============

-Toytable allows the contents of a table to be grouped according to the values of one or more column.
+EZTable allows the contents of a table to be grouped according to the values of one or more column.

 Internally the aggregation function splits the main table into a number of